caseywhorton/ohio-opioid-analysis-database/README.md

 `~ python etl.py config.yaml`

 Status updates and any error information will show up in the terminal.
-If the entire program runs without issue, you should see something like image below:
+If the entire program runs without issue, you should see something like the image below:

 <img src="images/completed_program.PNG" width="800" height="300">